waggle-sensor/node-platforms/nvidia-nano/README.md

 ## Table of Contents
 1. Hardware needed
 2. Bootstrap Steps
+3. Enabling `root` SSH access
+4. Setup the Extra Drive
+5. Configure Docker to use External Media

 ## Hardware needed
  - nvidia jetson nano
  - power supply
-   - barrel - set the jumper next to barrel connector to use barrel power (see SageEdu instructions)
  - card reader
  - sdcard
+ - micro usb

-> note: The jetson nano can NOT have an IP on the ethernet in the 10.42.0.0 IP space as k3s internal network uses that subnet.  it breaks stuff.
+> Note: The jetson nano can NOT have an IP on the ethernet in the 10.42.0.0 IP space as k3s internal network uses that subnet.  it breaks stuff.

 ## Bootstrap Steps
 1. Install [NVidia Nano OS version 4.4.1](https://developer.nvidia.com/embedded/jetpack-sdk-441-archive) for Jetson Nano Developer Kit